nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Restorative:** Pertaining to the function of restoring tooth structure or function.

-### Expanded Definition and Usage\nNanohybrid CAD/CAM materials are distinguished by their intricate composite structure, which contains both nano-sized and larger particulates to optimize the mechanical and aesthetic properties of dental restorations.
+### Expanded Definition and Usage:
+Nanohybrid CAD/CAM materials are distinguished by their intricate composite structure, which contains both nano-sized and larger particulates to optimize the mechanical and aesthetic properties of dental restorations.
 The nano-fillers contribute to enhanced strength, wear resistance, and the ability to achieve a high level of detail and polish.
 In contrast, the macro-fillers provide additional strength and bulk, making the material suitable for high-stress applications like posterior crowns.
 These properties make nanohybrid CAD/CAM materials a favored choice among dental professionals for producing custom restorations that require both durability and an aesthetic quality closely resembling natural teeth.